open-xchange/appsuite-frontend/documentation/00-getting-started/03-prerequisites.md

 ---
 title: Prerequisites
-description: This article explains the languages and frameworks used within the AppSuite frontend
+description: This article explains the languages and frameworks used within the OX App Suite frontend
 ---

 # Getting started

-This technical documentaiton will get you started to develop your own plugins and apps for OX app suite.
+This technical documentaiton will get you started to develop your own plugins and apps for OX App Suite.
 We will look at the steps necessary but will also tempt you to learn more by linking you to some more in-depth documentation about these topics.
 Depending on how you wound up reading this page, you will probably have already completed some of the steps below.